Nick Hill

 Nick Hill (born April 5, 1985) is an American football coach and former quarterback.
 He is the head football coach at his alma mater, Southern Illinois University.
 Hill was signed by the Chicago Bears of the National Football League (NFL) as an undrafted free agent in 2008.
 He then played professionally in the Arena Football League (AFL) and in the af2.
 He played college football at Southern Illinois.

-High school career
+Early life

 Hill attended Du Quoin High School where he was a three-year starter in football.
 He played basketball as well.
 As a junior, he was a First-team All-State selection in basketball, averaging 26.7 points, 6.0 rebounds and 2.4 assists.
 As a senior, he was a First-team All-State selection again after averaging 22.7 points, 7.7 rebounds, 5.7 assists and 3.0 steals.
 In football, he was a First-team All-State and First-team All-Conference selection after passing for 1,451 yards, 19 touchdowns and one interception, and also rushing for 543 yards, and 11 touchdowns.
 He became the school's first 4,000-career yard passer in 35 years, the first since former major league pitcher Don Stanhouse in 1968.